caretak3r/secrets-router/docs/ARCHITECTURE.md

 The Secrets Broker is deployed as a **control-plane-umbrella Helm chart** that includes:
 - **Dapr Control Plane**: Provides mTLS and component abstraction (installed as a dependency)
 - **Secrets Router Service**: HTTP API service that routes secret requests to Dapr components (installed as a dependency)
-- **Dapr Components**: Configurable secret store components (Kubernetes Secrets and AWS Secrets Manager) generated from Helm values
+- **Dapr Components**: Kubernetes Secrets component generated from Helm values

 ## Chart Structure